Scrap Metal Long Island

 The actual refining of aluminum metal is so energy intensive, using recycled aluminum to manufacture new aluminum products saves a huge amount of the energy required to produce aluminum from ore.
 Aluminum recycling saves the energy equivalent of 15 million barrels of crude oil every year.
 Recycling copper uses only 10% of the energy needed for extraction.
 This energy saving leads to the conservation of valuable reserves of oil, gas or coal and reduces the amount of carbon dioxide released into the atmosphere.
 This is yet another reason why copper is a prized Long Island scrap metal.
 Because brass contains a large percentage of copper, recycling brass will also save energy needed for extraction and reduce carbon dioxide emissions.
 Considering its composition, brass is also a valued Long Island scrap metal.
 The recycling of used lead scrap metal products applies only about one third of the energy required to produce lead from mining, resulting in substantial energy savings and fewer carbon emissions.

-Scrap History in the U.S
+Scrap history in the U.S

 In order to obtain materials for military gear during WWII, the United States conducted scrap metal drives.
 They needed substances such as copper and tin for weaponry.
 Although previous cultures had recycled scrap metal, this is when recycling really began in the U.S. People in small towns had their own drives to help the military.
 And it wasn't only metals.
 Paper was gathered for packaging and rubber car tires were converted for use with gas masks.
 Today, scrap metal throughout Long Island and the world is continuously salvaged.
 Remember, nothing ever disappears.
 It only transforms.

 Aside from recycling metal, people have actually re-configured the materials.
 All sorts of imaginative sculptures exist throughout the world.
 So many possibilities for Long Island scrap metal.
 Read more about uses for Long Island scrap metal.

-Items consisting of metal
+Items Consisting of Metal

 Aside from the metal substances themselves, many household and office products contain metal to recycle.
 Washing machines, refrigerators, computers, circuit boards, printers, scanners, telecom equipment and electric motors are just some of the candidates.
 If you are not sure if your item will be accepted, feel free to ask us.
 Now let's examine a few of these products.